 1120-01 PURPOSE

-To provide instructions for prompt information about significant events occurring at facilities or relating to activities licensed by the Nuclear Regulatory Commission (NRC) or an Agreement State.
+To provide instructions to regional and headquarters (HQ) program offices for promptly sharing new or updated information about significant events occurring at facilities or relating to activities licensed by the Nuclear Regulatory Commission (NRC) or an Agreement State.

 1120-02 OBJECTIVES

+The objectives of the preliminary notification (PN) system is to promptly provide new or updated information to internal and external stakeholders (i.e., the Commission, the public, NRC or Agreement State management, and/or other state and local governmental officials) regarding events at NRC-licensed facilities that are of: a) significant safety or safeguards concern, and/or b) potentially high public interest.
+A PN should not be issued if the same information is already included in a separate notification, such as NRC Event Notification (EN).
+A PN should be also be considered to provide additional or updated time-sensitive information to stakeholders in a timelier fashion than longer term license notification requirements such as the 60-day time requirement for issuance of a licensee event report (LER).

 1120-03 POLICY

 02.01 Implementation.
-PNs will be made for all matters that meet the criteria specified in this manual chapter (see Sections 1120-).
+PNs will be made for all matters that meet the objectives above and that meet the criteria specified in this manual chapter (see Sections 1120-07).

 02.02 Issuing office.
 A PN will be issued by the NRC regional or HQ office that receives information about significant events.
-Regional offices have jurisdiction over the issuance of PNs for events occurring in the regions, including events that are first reported to the Headquarters Operations Officer.
+Regional offices usually have jurisdiction over the issuance of PNs for events occurring in the regions, including events that are first reported to the Headquarters Operations Officer.

 1120-04 DEFINITIONS

 Preliminary Notification (PN) - An early notice of an event or issue of high possible safety or safeguards significance, generic interest, or public interest.
+PNs provide NRC senior management with expedited initial or updated information regarding such events where information may not otherwise be reported or where licensee reporting may be delayed.
+Efforts should be made to provide clear and accurate information; however, verification and evaluation efforts must be balanced with the need to provide timely information.

 1120-05 RESPONSIBILITIES AND AUTHORITIES

-05.01 or Designees
+05.01 Regional Administrators, Headquarters Office Directors, or Designees

 a.
 Evaluate the information received to determine if an event or issue meets the criteria for issuing a PN (see Section 1120-07).

-. eview and approve PNs prior to issuance.

-.
+b.
+Prepare, review, and approve PNs prior to issuance.
+Assure, as appropriate and when practical, that the accuracy of technical information included in the PN has been confirmed with licensee management before the PN is issued.

+c.
 Assure that PNs are promptly distributed electronically to designated offices (See Section 1120-10).

-.
-Promptly inform the appropriate HQ program office(s), along with the Office of Public Affairs (OPA)the Office of Congressional Affairs (OCA), issuance of a PN.
+d.
+Promptly inform the appropriate HQ program office(s), along with the Office of Public Affairs (OPA), the Office of Congressional Affairs (OCA), Regional State Liaison Officers, and Regional State Agreement Officers of the issuance of a PN.

-05. Generic Communications and Operating Experience Branch (IOEB), NRR/DRO
+05.03 Generic Communications and Operating Experience Branch (IOEB), NRR/DRO